Skip to main content

 With the instance registered globally, the most common actions become free-standing functions you can call from anywhere: a deeply nested component, a utility module, an event handler, without receiving nube as a parameter.

-// Anywhere in your app, with no `nube` in scope:
+// Anywhere else in your app, with no `nube` in scope:

 function onCheckoutClick() {